Brown ocean effect: Examples

-Tropical Storm Fay upon landfall over the Florida mainland strengthened to near hurricane strength and briefly forming an eye-like feature before weakening.
-The cause of this was the waterlogged terrain of South Florida specifically Lake Okeechobee and the Everglades.
+Tropical Storm Fay strengthened to near hurricane strength upon landfall over the Florida mainland and briefly forming an eye-like feature before weakening.
+The cause of this was the waterlogged terrain of South Florida, specifically Lake Okeechobee and the Everglades.

-Another possible case is Tropical Storm Bill of 2015, when saturated soil conditions sustained the system for a longer period of time.
+Saturated soil conditions from the 2015 Texas–Oklahoma flood and tornado outbreak sustained Tropical Storm Bill for a longer period of time.

 In 2016, Tropical Depression Eleven made landfall in Eastern Florida.
 While over land, it became the first tropical cyclone to reach tropical storm strength while over Florida, where it was named Julia.

-One possible case in the southern hemisphere is Tropical Cyclone Kelvin in 2018.
-Shortly after making landfall over Western Australia, Kelvin developed a clear eye and continued strengthening despite moving over the Great Sandy Desert, where most tropical cyclones rapidly weaken.
-The strengthening was assisted by the affected areas already experiencing record or near-record rainfall due to having the preceding Cyclones Hilda, Joyce and Low 11U also passing over the same area in the months leading up to Kelvin.
+Tropical Cyclone Kelvin in 2018 made landfall over Western Australia and developed a clear eye while continuing to strengthen, despite moving over the Great Sandy Desert, where most tropical cyclones rapidly weaken.
+The strengthening was assisted by the affected areas already experiencing record or near-record rainfall due to the preceding Cyclones Hilda, Joyce, and Low 11U passing over the same area in the months leading up to Kelvin.

-Tropical Storm Alberto of 2018 is another example of the brown ocean effect.
-The storm sustained its strength as a Tropical Depression after landfall, lasting for an additional three days after its landfall.
+Tropical Storm Alberto in 2018 sustained its strength as a Tropical Depression after landfall, lasting for an additional three days after its landfall.
 Alberto became one of only eleven cyclones to reach Lake Huron as a tropical depression.

-Another case in the southern hemisphere is Tropical Low 12U.
-It formed over the southern Joseph Bonaparte Gulf on January 25, 2021 and immediately moved south to land.
-Over Western Australia, it strengthened into a tropical depression and later, a tropical storm.
-However, it became disorganized after entering the Indian Ocean.
-And on 4 February 2021, it was weakened to an extratropical depression and dissipated within few days.

-One possible case is Tropical Storm Claudette.
-Claudette formed just prior to landfall on southern Louisiana on June 19, 2021 possibly from the moist soils from recent flooding.
+Tropical Storm Claudette formed just prior to landfall on southern Louisiana on June 19, 2021, possibly from the moist soils from recent flooding.
 The system weakened to a tropical depression before it restrengthened back to a tropical storm inland over North Carolina on June 21, 2021.

-The very powerful Hurricane Ida of 2021, which struck Louisiana, continued to maintain Category 4 winds some four hours after landfall, a further example of this effect.
+Hurricane Ida in 2021, which struck Louisiana, continued to maintain Category 4 winds some four hours after landfall.

+Cyclone Ellie of 2022–2023 maintained tropical depression status days after landfall and even restrengthened into a tropical storm for a short amount of time over Western Australia.

+Hurricane Helene in 2024 was able to move quickly through Florida, Georgia, and the Carolinas due to the brown ocean effect.